 In his first game back from his stroke, Smith had an awe-inspiring outing.

-With MSU up 28-3 in the third quarter of Saturday’s season opener, Bowling Green quarterback James Morgan was hoping to orchestrate a miraculous comeback.
+With MSU up 28-3 in the third quarter of Saturday’s season opener against Bowling Green, Falcons quarterback James Morgan was hoping to orchestrate a miraculous comeback.

 Smith had other plans.

 Smith, a native of Southfield, Michigan, intercepted Morgan’s pass and ran into the end zone for a 38-yard pick-6 to further cement a Spartan victory.

 “The quarterback lifted his elbow my way; I knew it was coming,” Smith said.
 “So when the ball got there, it kind of smacked me in the face, and I didn’t realize I caught it for a second.
 When I caught it, I looked to my right; my teammate David (Dowell) got my block, and it was just on for it then — just looked back to make sure there were no flags on the play.”

 In his first two seasons with the Spartans, Smith played in just 15 games, recording a total of 18 tackles.

 When the stroke occurred, Smith, with the odds against his favor, remained optimistic but understood that his chances to come back were slim.